carbon-language/carbon-lang/flang/documentation/Calls.md

 * (13) a coindexed scalar effective requires a scalar dummy
-* (14) a non-conindexed scalar effective usually requires a scalar dummy, but there are some exceptions that allow elements of storage sequences to be passed and treated like arrays
+* (14) a non-conindexed scalar effective usually requires a scalar dummy, but there are some exceptions that allow elements of storage sequences to be passed and treated like explicit-shape or assumed-size arrays (see 15.5.2.11)
-* (15-17) array rank agreement
+* (16) array rank agreement
 * (20) `INTENT(OUT)` & `INTENT(IN OUT)` dummies require definable actuals
 * (21) array sections with vector subscripts can't be passed to definable dummies (`INTENT(OUT)`, `INTENT(IN OUT)`, `ASYNCHRONOUS`, `VOLATILE`)